joeynunzio/homework-1/README.md

 * What is the scheme/protocol?  http
 * What is the host?  localhost
 * What is the port number?
-80
+4000
-* What is the path?
+* What is the path?admin
 * What are the query parameters? (no ?)
 * What is the fragment?  (no #)